codewars/docs/content/recipes/authoring/translation.md

 ## General translation guidelines

 - **Respect [General Content Guidelines](/recipes/authoring/general/).**
-- **Translations should improve the overall quality of the kata.**.
-Sub-optimal quality of existing, approved translations should not be used as an argument for low quality of the translation.
+- **Translations should improve the overall quality of the kata.** Sub-optimal quality of existing, approved translations should not be used as an argument for low quality of the translation.
 In particular:
   - Description can be clarified, if necessary.
   - Test suite can use different structure than other translations. **[Random tests](/recipes/authoring/kata-snippets/full-tests/#random-tests), [full test suite](/recipes/authoring/kata-snippets/full-tests/) and  [sample tests](/recipes/authoring/kata-snippets/sample-tests/) should conform to Codewars quality guidelines.**
 - If, while translation is created, some serious problems are spotted in other language versions, they should be fixed or raised as appropriate issues in the kata discourse.